scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 There are two types of TRC updates: regular and sensitive.
 The update type depends on which fields are changed (see [](#update)).
 In both cases the base TRC remains unchanged.
 Authoritative ASes announce these TRC updates (see [](#auth)).

-If the ISD's TRC has been compromised, it is necessary for an ISD to re-establish the trust root.
-This is possible with a process called **trust reset** (if permitted by the ISD's trust policy).
+In case the TRC has been compromised, it may be re-established through a process called trust reset  if permitted by the ISD policy (see [](#trust-reset-description)).
 In this case, a new base TRC is created.

 ### Substitutes to Certificate Revocation {#substitutes-to-revocation}